-Now when you drill down to the details these lodges have been refurbished at different times and the base lodges at some parks are more luxurious than those at other parks.
+Now when you drill down to the details, these lodges have been refurbished at different times, and the base lodges at some parks are more luxurious than those at other parks.
 But this pricing gives you a general idea of the cheapest lodge rates you might get at each Center Parks resort.

 1. Sherwood Forest Nottinghamshire

 In our review of pricing above, Sherwood Fores is your cheapest Center Parcs resort.
 It ties with Elveden Forest.
-This may be because the base lodges at Sherwood Forest can be worn, but the facilities here are excellent making this Center Parc a great choice.
+This may be because the base lodges at Sherwood Forest can be worn, but the facilities here are excellent, making this Center Parc a great choice.

 Set in the heart of Nottinghamshire, this resort has lots of lakes and waterside views, more than most of the other resorts.
-The spa here is excellent and there’s a great Treetop Sauna.
+The spa here is excellent, and there’s a great Treetop Sauna.

-Sherwood has the best play areas in my opinion.
+Sherwood has the best play areas, in my opinion.
 This Centre Parc features 2 larger outdoor playgrounds as well as Huck’s American Bar & Grill and Forester’s play areas.

 In terms of which resort has the best spa, as outlined above, it’s a tie between Woburn and Sherwood Forest.
 The Woburn Spa is the newest and biggest with the best facilities.
-However, the Sherwood Forest spa is incredibly friendly and there’s a great Treetop Sauna.
+However, the Sherwood Forest spa is incredibly friendly, and there’s a great Treetop Sauna.

-In terms of lodge choice, we had a few issues with facilities working in Whinfell and Sherwood, but out of those two, I would opt for Sherwood again as the lodges felt that little bit newer.
+In terms of lodge choice, we had a few issues with facilities working in Whinfell and Sherwood, but out of those two, I would opt for Sherwood again as the lodges felt a little bit newer.

-If money is no object, or you have plenty of friends or family to go on holiday with, then pick an enchanting Treehouse with your own private outdoor hot tub, dedicated treehouse host, games den, and four stylish ensuite bedrooms, these can be found at Sherwood, Longleat, Elveden, Woburn.
+If money is no object, or you have plenty of friends or family to go on holiday with, then pick an enchanting Treehouse with your own private outdoor hot tub, dedicated treehouse host, games den, and four stylish en-suite bedrooms.
+These can be found at Sherwood, Longleat, Elveden, Woburn.
 The older Whinfell resort currently doesn’t have treehouses.

 Finally, if you fancy a go on the Tropical Cyclone ride, which is now open at the Sherwood Forest Subtropical Swimming Paradise, you can enjoy a 125-meter ride filled with twists, turns, and drops, with audio-visual effects in the main bowl of the ride.
 This ride is exclusive to Sherwood.